-One of the main converter system possibilities in the performance is the independence of hands.
-For example, the melody that is produced on the right-hand keyboard is now also possible on the left-hand keyboard, even by choosing the appropriate octave in the performance.
+Fig. 2.
+Right-hand keyboard; left-hand keyboard with standard basses and free basses (converter system) C - griff system 2.
+THE CONVERTER SYSTEM POSSIBILITIES IN THE PERFORMANCE One of the main converter system possibilities in the performance it is the independence of hands.
+For example, the melody that is produced on the righthand keyboard is now also possible on the left-hand keyboard, even by choosing the appropriate octave in the performance.
 Harmony is built and produced note by note.
 There is also the possibility of performing polyphony (multiple voices).
 The combination of the four rows of free bass with the other two rows of basses (left-hand keyboard) allows to achieve wide sound ranges and also to combine very high sounds with very low sounds at the same time, which is a unique characteristic of the accordion with converter system.
 Through the use of registers and articulation, it becomes possible to highlight a melody performed on any keyboard.
-In this sense, the repertoire may include works such as: J. S. Bach's Preludes and Fugues from the Well-Tempered Clavier books or D. Shostakovich's Preludes and Fugues, D. Scarlatti's Sonatas, pieces adapted from the organistic repertoire and harpsichord (J. Ph.
-Rameau, F. Couperin, D. Buxtehude, C. Franck), among others, to the original works composed for the instrument.
-The player, when choosing the registers to use in the piece interpretation, carry out, in a certain sense, the function of an arranger.
-This instrument is like an orchestra in the hands of a single performer (Matono, 1985: 7).
-The right registers choice is even more relevant when performing works transcribed for the accordion.

-According to Lips (2000: 77), in this matter there is an approximation with the work of registers selection similar to the organ players.
-According to Dmitriev (2001: 5), fingering is one of the most important aspects to be taken into account by the performer, as it allows better understanding of the text and comfort in playing (fig. 3).
-For the instrumentalist, it is necessary to start working very early on fingers 4 and 5, which physically correspond to fingers that are weaker in terms of pressure in the keyboard.
-The logical and natural performance order should be fingering with fingers 2, 3, 4, 5 or vice versa, avoiding rotations in the hand position and allowing better comfort in playing.
-The reduced distance between buttons on keyboards allows two or more buttons to be pressed simultaneously with the same finger (e.g. chord with six or more notes).
+In this sense, the repertoire may include works such as: Preludes and Fugues from the Well-Tempered Clavier books by Johann Sebastian Bach or the Preludes and Fugues by Dmitri Shostakovich, Sonatas by Domenico Scarlatti, pieces adapted from the organistic repertoire and harpsichord (Jean Philippe Rameau, François Couperin, Dietrich Buxtheude, César Franck, among others, to the original works composed for the instrument.
+The player, when choosing the registers to use in the piece interpretation plays a certain role of orchestrator.
+The right registers choose is even more relevant in the execution of works transcribed for the accordion.
+According to Lips (2000), in this matter there is an approximation with the work of registers selection similar to the organ players [11].
+According to Dmitriev (2001), fingering is one of the most important aspects to be taken into account by the performer, as it allows better understanding of the text and comfort in the execution (Fig. 3).
+[12] For the instrumentalist, it is necessary to start working very early on fingers 4 and 5, which physically correspond to fingers that are weaker in terms of pressure in the keyboard.
+The logical and natural execution order should be fingering with fingers 2, 3, 4, 5 or vice versa, avoiding rotations in the hand position and allowing better comfort in execution.
+The reduced distance between buttons on keyboards allows two or more buttons to be pressed simultaneously with the same finger (ex. chord with six or more notes).

 Fig. 3.
-Digital Matching for Accordion Fingering

-According to Dmitriev (2001: 7), in the accordion with converter system, the auxiliary rows composed of two rows in the right keyboard-hand and one row in the left keyboard-hand allow several performance options.
+Digital matching for accordion fingering According to Dmitriev (2001), in the accordion with converter system, the auxiliary rows, composed of two rows in the right keyboard-hand and one row in the left keyboard-hand, allows several execution options.
 It is not desirable to repeat the same finger on different notes, however, in a texture with several voices, sometimes the thumb takes on this function.
-The opening part of Sonata No. 1 by composer Anatoly Kusyakov (b.
-1945) is an example of this (fig. 4).
+According to Lips (2004), the opening part of Sonata No. 1 by composer Anatoly Kusyakov (b.
+1945) is an example of this (Fig. 4) [13].